ericschmid-uchicago/AutoDiff/README.md

 - `DList`: Custom list implementation for derivative values
 - `Forward`: Represents a value and its derivatives in forward mode
-- `Expr`: Expression tree for symbolic differentiation in backward mode
+- `Expr`: Expression tree for computational graph representation in reverse mode

 ### Core Functions

 - `forward_derivative`: Compute nth derivative using forward mode
-- `backward_derivative`: Compute nth derivative using backward mode
+- `backward_derivative`: Compute nth derivative using reverse mode
-- `gradToExpr`: Convert derivatives to expressions for higher-order differentiation
+- `gradToExpr`: Generate new computational graphs for higher-order derivatives

 ### Implementation Notes